1,000+ Opportunities

 Friday, September 6, 2024 For more Information Contact Thursday, November 7, 2024 grantapplicationquestions@usda. gov Funding Opportunity Number Assistance Listing Number Estimated Total Program Funding Cost Sharing or Matching Requirement Food and Nutrition Security Nutrition and Food Systems Page last updated: December 18, 2025 Your feedback is important to us.

-Based on current listing details, eligibility includes: Nonprofit organizations, tribal organizations, and other entities serving low-income communities.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations, public food program service providers, tribal organizations, and others.
+Confirm the full requirements in the official notice before applying.